-This course provides an introduction to the role of financial and nonfinancial information for planning and control decisions, emphasizing the strategic role of the management accountant in the organization.
-It emphasizes strategy and the application of concepts and practices of management accounting on economic and noneconomic decisions.
-Topics include: cost behavior and estimation; cost analysis for planning and control decisions including value chain analysis, target costing, quality costs, customer value measurement systems, and benchmarking; cross-functional teams; activity-based management; and capital budgeting.
+The focus of this course is the strategic role of the management accountant in an organization and the use of financial and nonfinancial information for planning and control decisions.
+Special emphasis is placed on strategy and the application of concepts and practices of management accounting on economic and noneconomic decisions.
+Topics include: cost behavior and estimation; cost analysis for planning and control decisions including value chain analysis, target costing, quality costs, customer value measurement systems, and benchmarking; cross-functional teams; activity-based management; and cash and operations budgeting.

 - Demonstrate understanding of the roles, responsibilities and ethical considerations of management accountants within an organization.